csvillalta/Stack/ReadMe-Design-Decisions.txt

 The tradeoffs in time come from having to search a dictionary to run a function every time we call that function.

+// Changed user_function_def to a vector instead of string
+// runUserFunc now takes a vector that is the function definition rather than a token